batdan/midjourney-api-php/README.md

 This PHP library offers a user-friendly interface for creating images with the Midjourney Bot, leveraging the capabilities of the Discord API.

 This version has the capability to incorporate example **images via URLs** into the Midjourney prompts, providing full compatibility with both **private and public channels**.

-This version was inspired by the following package: https://github.com/ferranfg/midjourney-discord-api-php.
-After many hours of work, the project now fulfills all the needs that were not met by this initial version.
 <br /><br />

 ## Installation